 - $95.00 – Examination conducted by a Doctor of Medicine or a Doctor of Osteopathy

 - Up to five days of HIV prophylaxis will be paid at 50% of the amount charged

 - Payment for all other services will be calculated using the Oregon Workers Compensation Fee Schedule

 - $840.00 – Up to 5 counseling sessions with a licensed therapist

-As a medical provider, you should have SAVE Fund applications on site (or use the link below).
+As a medical provider, please use the SAVE Fund applications link below.
+The application has been updated to include the SKIT exam.
 Please help each victim seeking SAVE Fund assistance complete a short portion of the form.
 You must then complete the remainder of the form and submit the application, along with an itemized bill, to the Crime Victim and Survivor Services Division.

 SAVE Fund FAQs

 Yes, if the child meets all eligibility requirements.

 The SAVE Fund is not intended to replace the child abuse medical assessment, which is instrumental in determining if abuse or neglect occurred.
 The assessment also provides a holistic, sensitive approach to responding to a child’s needs.

 The primary focus of this fund is adolescent and adult sexual assault victims who, for a variety of reasons, might not currently seek health care after an assault.